HenryPenton/Pentonopolis/README.md

 # README

-Config Captain is designed to be a dependency injectable environment configuration object that can make helpful suggestions as to
+Config Captain is designed to be a dependency injectable environment configuration object that can make helpful suggestions as to what configuration you have loaded.